Last updated: October 2024

 One of the most significant impacts of generative AI is its ability to personalise customer interactions.
 By understanding the customer’s intent, tone, and history, AI chatbots can deliver highly customised responses.
 This personalisation goes beyond addressing the customer by name; the chatbot can recall previous conversations, offer recommendations based on past interactions, and adapt its responses to suit the customer’s mood or preferences.

 For example, if a customer frequently asks about a specific product or service, the AI chatbot can proactively offer updates or related suggestions.
-This not only enhances the customer experience but also builds a sense of familiarity and trust, as the chatbot becomes more in tune with individual customer needs.
+This not only improves the customer experience but also builds a sense of familiarity and trust, as the chatbot becomes more in tune with individual customer needs.

 "64% of customer service agents who use AI chatbots can spend most of their time solving complex cases." - Salesforce